TuongNguyenDong/maven-hybrid-nopcommerce/README.md

 - Log4J as the logging management strategy
 - WebDriverManager (version 5.4.1) as the Selenium binaries management
 - XPath, CSS helps identify elements from an XML document.
-- Intergate with Jenkins to build and run test cases
+- Integrate with Jenkins to build and run test cases

 ## Test architecture
 We know that any automation project starts with a good test architecture.